-An 'anti-sandbagging' provision prohibits indemnification claims with respect to any matter that a buyer had knowledge of prior to signing or closing.
-While buyers heavily resist their inclusion and are usually successful in this regard, if an anti-sandbagging provision is included, buyers will often attempt to mitigate the effect of the provision by limiting the scope of the definition of 'knowledge' to actual knowledge (as opposed to implied or constructive knowledge), ensuring that the burden to prove such knowledge falls on the target and providing that knowledge is tested as of signing as opposed to closing.

-A buyer will commonly request a 'pro-sandbagging' provision (that is, an acknowledgement that the knowledge of the buyer with respect to an inaccuracy or a breach of representation or warranty does not preclude the buyer from bringing an indemnification claim) in the acquisition agreement.
-Such a pro-sandbagging provision is common.
-State law varies on whether and to what extent sandbagging is permitted, particularly when the agreement is silent with respect to sandbagging, so the impact of applicable state law should be considered carefully in this regard.
+An "anti-sandbagging" provision prohibits indemnification claims with respect to any matter that a buyer had knowledge of prior to signing or closing.
+While buyers heavily resist their inclusion and are usually successful in this regard, if an anti-sandbagging provision is included, buyers will often attempt to mitigate the effect of the provision by limiting the scope of the definition of "knowledge" to actual knowledge (as opposed to implied or constructive knowledge), ensuring that the burden to prove such knowledge falls on the target and providing that knowledge is tested as of signing as opposed to closing.
+A buyer will commonly request a "pro-sandbagging" provision (that is, an acknowledgement that the knowledge of the buyer with respect to a breach of representation or warranty does not preclude the buyer from bringing an indemnification claim) in the acquisition agreement.
+Such a provision is common.
+The impact of otherwise applicable state law should be considered in this regard.